 When it comes to grooming my animals, I'm very minimalist.
 Luckily, my three dogs all have short hair.
-My cat poses the biggest issue, with her long, fluffy fur often getting matted in the humid summer heat.
+My cat poses the biggest grooming job, with her long, fluffy fur often getting matted in the humid summer heat.
 I try to groom them a little bit each day, which cuts down on shedding and the need to vacuum the house several times per week.
 These are my favorite tools, I hope you like them, too!

 The links and photos below are affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.

 The Stripping Knife